 Surprisingly, there had been many days that I just didn’t feel like sitting down and picking up my craft supplies.
 This hit me as a surprise because I never thought I would feel this way.
 One thing I learned for sure is that if a hobby you love turns into a chore, it doesn’t matter how much you love doing it, it won’t be fun anymore.

 The craft fair was a good experience for me.
 I learned a few things that I wouldn’t have known if I had not embarked on this journey.

 Here’s what my set-up looked like at home the night before the fair.
 The tables they were providing for the fair were 6 inches longer than our dining table.
 I thought to myself, if I can have a decent set-up at home before the big day, I would know how I would like my display to look.
-I loved how it looked but I quickly learned that there are things I need to work on to make it better.
+I loved how my craft display turned out, but I quickly learned that there were some things I need to work on to make it better.

 - Prepare your items to sell for the fair way in advance.
 Learn from my mistake.
 I’ve been slowly accumulating supplies for my crafts but had never put them together, unless I’m making gifts for someone.
 It was only in mid-February when I heard back from a local craft fair that they still have tables for vendors for their Spring Fair that I decided to work on my crafts.
 But then I ended up with severe sinusitis and headaches that went on and off for 3 consecutive weeks.
 So I crafted for hours on most days in March until the night of the fair to have enough items to sell.
 Lo and behold I ended up with what people would probably prepare for a year.
 No kidding!
 I am well stock for another 3 craft shows or more.
 And I thought I didn’t have enough so I just kept going.
 When our girls go to bed at night, I stayed up and crafted.
 Hence, a sleep deprived momma.